Haleluyaz/ez-lerp/README.md

 # ez-lerp
 Simple lerp with easing function for Unity
-How to use : Add EZLerp component to gameobject.
+/nHow to use : Add EZLerp component to gameobject.